mrezaei92/General-Topics/README.md

 # General-Topics
-This repository contains codes for general problems in Deep Learning.
+This repository contains codes for general problems in Deep Learning and Non-Deep Learning.